pfreixes/pfreixes.github.io/_posts/2016-04-14-building-an-invert-index-with-python-sets.md

 This is a tweet about the languages such as python running in linux
 {% endhighlight console %}

 A query composed by *Python* and *Windows* words would return just the second sentence.

-In the case presented we are relaxing the use of boolean operands where we are going to use always *ANDs* between words.
+In the implementation presented we are relaxing the use of boolean operands where we are going to use always *ANDs* between words.

 # Frozensets as index function for the inverted index

-The (Frozensets)[https://docs.python.org/2/library/stdtypes.html#frozenset] are immutable sets and due its immutability are hasheable, this characteristics fits very well to be used as a dictionary keys.
+The [Frozensets](https://docs.python.org/2/library/stdtypes.html#frozenset) are immutable sets and due its immutability are hasheable, this characteristics fits very well to be used as a dictionary keys.

 In the inverted index case, as we mentioned before, each document is going to be processed with a index function that takes the words belonging to the document to create the proper index entry.
-We are going to use the hash function of a frozenset as the inverted index function.
+We are going to **use the hash function of a frozenset as the inverted index function**.

-The following snippet shows few examples of the value got by the hash function:
+The following snippet shows a few examples of the value got by the hash function:

 {% highlight python %}